tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_0.md

 ## Publishing is one value tech writers can add to highly technical content

 Although a lot of API documentation is written by engineers, I think the API world would be better off with more technical writers creating the documentation.
-In a presentation by John Muesser, found of Programmable web, he notes that ["clear and accurate documentation" is the most important factor in APIs](http://www.programmableweb.com/news/api-consumers-want-reliability-documentation-and-community/2013/01/07) (based on a survey of more than 250 developers).
+In surveys about the most important factors in APIs, developers said that ["clear and accurate documentation" is the most important factor](http://www.programmableweb.com/news/api-consumers-want-reliability-documentation-and-community/2013/01/07) (based on a survey of more than 250 developers).

 The problem is that much of the content for APIs is highly technical.
 It can be hard for technical writers, especially those from humanities backgrounds, to get in and really articulate how-to information with the speed and clarity that technical writers usually do with GUI documentation.